Table of Contents

 An online hearing test is often the first step in assessing your hearing ability.
 This type of test is only an indication of how well you hear.

 Many factors can impact the accuracy of online hearing tests.
-As you can imagine, there are thousands of different variables to account for.
-Such as the style, quality and type of headphones used and the phone, tablet, laptop or other devices your headphones are connected to.
+As you can imagine, there are thousands of different variables to consider.
+Such as the style, quality and type of headphones used and the phone, tablet, laptop or other devices connected to your headphones.

-We have tried to account for those variables as much as possible by not creating our own test.
-Instead, we use a test developed by SHOEBOX, a company specialising in designing and developing many types of hearing tests.
+We have tried to account for those variables as much as possible by not creating a test ourselves.
+Instead, we employ a test developed by SHOEBOX, a company specialising in designing and developing many types of hearing tests, online and in-person.

-If an online hearing test detects a hearing loss, the next step is to have a free in-person hearing assessment or “screening” in one of our Auckland or Wellington clinics.
+If an online hearing test detects a hearing loss, the next step is to have an in-person hearing assessment in one of our Auckland clinics.

-The goal of the hearing screening is to help determine if a full diagnostic is recommended for you.
+The goal of the hearing screening is to help determine if a full diagnostic test is suitable for you.

 3. Full Diagnostic Hearing Test